 Lance Armstrong took first in the Tour de France seven times and angrily denied doping accusations throughout much of his career.
 He could deny it all he wanted, but it turns out he was using performance-enhancing drugs all along, and he eventually admitted the fact on camera.
 As a result, he was banned from cycling competitions for life, he was asked to step aside from the cancer charity Livestrong, and he was stripped of all of his Tour de France titles.

 In 1994, figure skater Nancy Kerrigan was at the top of her game, ready to take on the US Figure Skating Championships and looking to make the Olympic team.
 Just as her Olympic dreams were almost within her grasp, she was attacked, hit on the knee with a baton, and it seemed like all her plans had been thwarted.
 It turned out that her attacker had been hired by Jeff Gillooly, the ex-husband of rival skater Tonya Harding.
-Harding later pled guilty to hindering the investigation into the attack on Nancy Kerrigan, and as a result she got a life-time ban from competing in U.S. figure skating competitions.
-Nancy however managed to take silver at the Winter Games in Lillehammer only seven weeks after the attack.
+Harding later pled guilty to hindering the investigation into the attack on Nancy Kerrigan, and as a result she got a lifetime ban from competing in U.S. figure skating competitions.
+Kerrigan, on the other hand, managed to take silver at the Winter Games in Lillehammer only seven weeks after the attack.

 Chicago Black Sox

 Usually cheaters are looking to win games, but some sports scandals involve losing on purpose, which is really so much easier.
 Not winning was the object of the game for several members of the Chicago White Sox team in the 1919 World Series.
 Between a miserly owner who underpaid his players and shifty underworld figures pressuring the cash-strapped team members to fix the game, one of the biggest sports scandals was born.
 In the end, the players were all acquitted in court but eight members of the team were banned from organized baseball.